jessfuchs/cre_turnover/01_scrmshaw/generation/README.md

 # Multi-species SCRMshaw-HD Prediction Pipeline

-This workflow generates and post-processes SCRMshaw-HD cis-regulatory element (CRE) predictions for the species listed in `species.txt`.
+This workflow generates and post-processes SCRMshaw-HD *cis*-regulatory element (CRE) predictions for the species listed in `species.txt`.

 The pipeline standardizes genome acquisition, genome and annotation preparation, SCRMshaw-HD execution, and species-level peak calling across newly analyzed Drosophilidae species.
 The resulting `peaks_AllSets.bed` files are subsequently integrated with externally generated SCRMshaw predictions by the workflow in [`../external/`](../external/).